 Risk Management / Target Malaria

-The Environmental Risk Management group of the CEP headed by Professor John Mumford contributes to many National and International projects and has particular interest in developing informative graphic methods that enable dissemination of risk profiles.
+The Environmental Risk Management group of the CEP, formerly led by Professor John Mumford, contributes to many National and International projects and has particular interest in developing informative graphic methods that enable dissemination of risk profiles.

 PhD: Arboreal Insect Community Ecology